Wondering what web hosting is. Or curious about all of the nitty-gritty details you need to get started?

 Keep reading, we’ll explain it in detail here.
 By the end of this article, you’ll have a thorough idea of what web hosting is and how it works.
 We’ll cover everything you need to know about web hosting.

-1. What is Web Hosting? – Definition
+A. What is Web Hosting? – Definition

 You can make a website on your local computer but it can’t get visible on the web until you host it.
-Hosting is like buying a piece of land on the internet where you make a house, i.e. a website and it’s visible to the internet users.
+Hosting is like buying a piece of land on the internet where you make a house, i.e. a website, and it’s visible to the internet users.

 We’re certain you’ve heard of a website; you’re on one right now!
 If you haven’t, then you can say a website is just a collection of web pages on the internet.
 A web page might be an article you read, like this one, or a YouTube video, or anything else online.

-To conclude, web hosting is a service that provides connectivity that a site needs to be online.
-You create the content and customize your website to your liking using tools like HTML(HyperText Markup Language), and the process of web hosting will make it accessible to the internet, using a few important resources.
+To conclude, web hosting is a service that provides the connectivity that a site needs to be online.
+You create the content and customize your website to your liking using tools like HTML (HyperText Markup Language).

-2. How Does Web Hosting Work?
+B. How Does Web Hosting Work?

 Let’s say you make a website.
 But it can’t just exist in thin air.
 You need some place to store it.
 If you’ve used a pen drive or hard drive, you know that you need memory to store files.